magicsandbox-ai/magicsandbox/functions/findApp/README.md

   - `embedding` (number[]): Embedding of the App.
   - `score` (number): Score of the App, which is the dot product of the App's embedding and inputEmbedding.
   - `minCost` (number): The minimum cost to call the App.
+- `inputId` (string): An ID that can be used to supply a future rating.